PrincetonUniversity/prga/docs/source/workflow.rst

   specification, respectively.
 - `VerilogCollection`: This pass inspects the `Context` object and creates RTL generation tasks for all the modules in a `FileRenderer` object.
-  RTL Verilog files are generated based on the `ModuleView.design` views.
+  RTL Verilog files are generated based on the `design`_ views.
 - `YosysScriptsCollection`: This pass inspects the `Context` object and creates `Yosys`_ script generation tasks, including the main synthesis script, technology mapping script, block RAM inferrence script, and so on.